Nomiiya/React/React Tutorial/README.md

 This was made following this tutorial for React: https://youtu.be/sBws8MSXN7A

-Uses https://jsonplaceholder.typicode.com/ for a fake back-end database.
+Uses https://jsonplaceholder.typicode.com/ for a psuedo back-end database.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).